Cookie Run: Cookie Run: OvenSmash

+Cookie Run: OvenSmash was announced in 2025 as a 3D fighter coming to consoles and PC.
+No information has been revealed outside of its initial announcement.

+Cookie Run: The Darkest Night

+Cookie Run: The Darkest Night is a VR roguelike adventure game for the Meta Quest, with its first chapter releasing on 30 November 2023.

+Cookie Run: India

+Cookie Run: India, a reworked version of Cookie Run for Kakao exclusive to India, was released on December 11, 2024, and is published by Krafton.

 Reception

 The Cookie Run series as a whole has received success domestically and internationally.
 The original OvenBreak was downloaded over 10 million times and was ranked as the most popular free app on the App Store in 20 countries by 2012.
 Cookie Run for LINE has ranked #1 in Thailand and #4 in Taiwan for sales in 2014, while seeing over 2.9 million daily users on Kakao in Korea in 2013.
 Cookie Run: OvenBreak made it in Apple's Best of 2017 for the top 10 most-downloaded free iPhone and iPad games.
 The game was also in the top 20 free iPhone games in 2017 in South East Asia.
 Cookie Run: Kingdom was the Grand Prize winner of the 2021 Korea Game Awards with the Best Game of the Year Award and the Character Award of the Year.
 In Google Play's Best of 2021 for Korea, it was chosen as a winner for Best Game of the Year and User's Choice of 2021.
 In Korea and Thailand, it won Best Competitive; and in Hong Kong and Taiwan, Best Game Changers.
 In 2022, Cookie Run: Kingdom won the Pocket Gamer People's Choice award.